nicki419/Open-3-Step/docs/parts_list.md

 - Fuses are in Series with the live line of your input.
 Their order should not matter, as the thermal fuse can handle 10A.
 - Capacitors are in parallel with the HLK-PM01 output lines.
-- The Resistor is in Series with the HLK-PM01's VCC output line after the caps.
+- The Resistor is in Series with the HLK-PM01's VCC output line before the caps.
+(I did it after, which is wrong.
+This resistor prevents current surge when charging capacitors, especially when adding more later)
 - Use silicon rubber thermal glue to attach the thermal fuse to the HLK-PM01.